Shapley Value Computation in Ontology-Mediated Query Answering: Shapley Value: Definition Basic Results

-\paragraph{Known results} \AP In \cite{livshitsShapleyValueTuples2021}, a $\FP$/$\sP$-hard dichotomy was established for ""self-join-free"" "CQs" (i.e.\ not having two atoms with the same relation name).
-The dichotomy coincides with the $\FP$/$\sP$-hard dichotomy for $\PQE$ \cite{dalviEfficientQueryEvaluation2004}, and the tractable queries admit a syntactical characterization, known as ""hierarchical"" queries. \AP In fact, the $\PQE$ dichotomy extends to the more general class of "UCQs" \cite{dalviDichotomyProbabilisticInference2012}, where the queries for which $\PQE$ is tractable are known as ""safe"" "UCQs" (hence, in particular "hierarchical" "CQs" are "safe").
-However, it is an open problem whether "UCQs" (or even "CQs" with "self-joins") also enjoy a dichotomy for $\Shapley{}$.
-Concretely, it is unknown if $\Shapley{}$ is $\sP$-hard for all "unsafe" "UCQs" (or even "CQs").
+\AP In \cite[Theorem 4.1]{livshitsShapleyValueTuples2021}, a $\FP$/$\sP$-hard dichotomy was established for ""self-join free"" "CQs" (i.e.\ not having two atoms with the same relation name).
+The dichotomy coincides with the $\FP$/$\sP$-hard dichotomy for $\PQE$ \cite[Theorem 5.2]{dalviEfficientQueryEvaluation2004}, and the tractable queries admit a syntactical characterization, known as ""hierarchical"" queries. \AP In fact, the $\PQE$ dichotomy extends to the more general class of "UCQs" \cite[Theorem 4.21]{dalviDichotomyProbabilisticInference2012}, where the queries for which $\PQE$ is tractable are known as ""safe@@q"" "UCQs" (hence, in particular "hierarchical" "CQs" are "safe@@q").
+However, it is an open problem whether "UCQs" (or even "CQs" with "self-joins") also enjoy a dichotomy for $\dShapley$.
+Concretely, it is unknown if $\dShapley_q$ is $\sP$-hard when $q$ is an arbitrary "unsafe@@q" "UCQ" (or "CQ").